SmartGridready/SGrJavaDrivers/readme.md

 ## Build and publish a release
+- Obtain a Github access token for your Github account.
+This has to be done once before you can  publish to GitHub.
+See [Obtaining a GitHub token for publishing](#obtaining-a-github-token-for-publishing)

 - Change to the local ```{project-root}/SGrJavaDrivers/GenDriverAPI``` directory.
 - Check that the ```build.gradle``` file has the correct version number for the ```sgr-driver-api.jar``` file:
     ```